roblebob/ud801-popular-movies/README.md

-In trying to familiarize myself with design principle *(e.g.: MVVM, Repositories, ...)* the following architecture is chosen:
+In trying to familiarize myself with the proper design principles *(e.g.: MVVM, Repositories, ...)* the following architecture is chosen:

 ![overview](ud801-Popular-Movies--diagram.svg)

+Note, that the DetailActivity has access to both, the Mains and the Details.
+This is because its toolbar is showing the content of the Main of that movie, whose Details are presented.